cloudmesh-community/fa18-523-60/paper/paper.md

 )
 ```

-The *$skip* stage skips specified initial number of documents
+The *skip* stage skips specified initial number of documents
 and passes remaining documents to the pipeline [@www-docs-mongodb].

  ```